 It becomes less tragic, or at least less sympathetic, when he tries to kill off a good chunk of the world's augmented population out of jealousy.

-If team shrink Kelly Chambers survives the events of the second Mass Effect game, she shows the most trauma of the NPC crew.
+If team shrink Kelly Chambers survives the events of Mass Effect 2, she shows the most trauma of the NPC crew.
 In the third game, there's still too much emotional trauma to consider returning to the Normandy.
 A therapist with crippling Post Traumatic Stress Disorder.
 And if you botch your interactions with the character badly enough, they will be Driven to Suicide.

 In Trauma Center it is repeatedly quoted that "doctors cannot operate themselves".